 The construction of a reinforced soil wall on NH 227 in Trichy, India, presented Strata with several challenges.
 The flood-prone paddy land required an elevation above ground level.
 The design needed a curved wall that reached up to 11 meters in height while incorporating a 6-meter-wide slip road for access to the village.
 To add to the challenge, the project involved a critical junction where the highway transitioned from four to two lanes.

-Strata’s solution used ‘select fill’ to raise the ground level and reduce flood risk.
-To achieve the curved wall design with an integrated slip road, StrataBlock segmental blocks were deployed.
-This block system provided a smooth, curved aesthetic while accommodating the access road within the wall.
-StrataGrid was used to avoid overlapping in curved sections, especially at the junction.
-Finally, a strategically positioned cross wall facilitated construction at the lane bifurcation.
-With the guidance of their expert engineers, Strata delivered a functional and visually appealing curved reinforced soil wall.
+Strata’s solution used ‘selected fill’ to increase the ground level and reduce the risk of floods.
+To achieve a curved wall design with an integrated slip road, the strategy StrataBlock was deployed.
+This block system provided a smooth, curved beauty by adjusting the access road within the wall.
+In curved sections, the layout of StrataGrid was carefully planned to manage and minimize complex overlaps, ensuring continuous reinforcement throughout the structure.
+Finally, a strategically deployed cross wall facilitated the construction in the lane domination.
+With the guidance of its expert engineers, Strata gave a functional and visually attractive curved reinforced soil wall.

-Strata Geosystems is world-renowned for its commitment to innovation and exceptional engineering.
-Through a combination of their high-performance products and a focus on client needs, Strata consistently delivers successful projects.
+Strata Geosystems is world-renowned for its commitment to innovation and extraordinary engineering.
+Through the combination of its high-performance products and a focus on client needs, Strata continuously delivers successful projects.

-Strata’s dedication to innovative solutions and exceptional client service makes it a trusted partner for any civil engineering venture.
+The innovative solution and dedication of Strata to extraordinary client service makes it a reliable partner for any civil engineering enterprise.
 Are you considering Strata for your next project?
-Take a peek at our roster of geosynthetic products to find the perfect fit for your specific needs.
+To find the perfect fit for your specific requirements, take a look at our roster of geosynthetic products.
 Reach out to our team of experts today to discuss how Strata can help you achieve success.

 Tell us a little about yourself and what you’re looking for, and our experts will get back to you with a perfect solution!